klaytn/klaytn-dex-contracts/docs/dex-specification.md

 ## Security Concerns

-As mentioned above, there is no tokenomics defined in Dex.
+As mentioned above, there is no tokenomics defined in Dex protocol.
 Each instance of Dex would need to define and implement its own model, which might mean reworking or completely rewriting the smart contracts.

 Reserves and balances should match.
-In case they do not (e.g. when adding tokens via transfers from outside of Dex), there are recovery mechanisms to force reserves and balances to match.
+In case they do not (e.g. when adding tokens via transfers from outside of DEX platform), there are recovery mechanisms to force reserves and balances to match.
 These recovery mechanisms are `sync` and `skim` functions defined in [`DexPair` contract](#dexpair).

-A lot of functionality in Dex is owned and controlled via [`multisig` contract](#multisignature-wallet).
+A lot of functionality on DEX platform is owned and controlled via [`multisig` contract](#multisignature-wallet).
 This contract is a multisignature wallet that allows multiple parties to agree on transactions before they are executed.
 However, it is still a single contract controlling other functionality, which means it poses security risks associated with the certain degree of system centralization.

-Dex has emergency withdraw operations in place to fetch all rewards from a staking pool: `emergencyWithdraw` in both [staking](#stakinginitializable) and [farming](#farming) contracts, and `emergencyRewardWithdraw` in the [staking](#stakinginitializable) contract.
+DEX platform has emergency withdraw operations in place to fetch all rewards from a staking pool: `emergencyWithdraw` in both [staking](#stakinginitializable) and [farming](#farming) contracts, and `emergencyRewardWithdraw` in the [staking](#stakinginitializable) contract.
 The `emergencyRewardWithdraw` is controlled by the [`multisig` contract](#multisignature-wallet).

 There are also security concerns common with other decentralized systems.
 These are intentional attacks such as: